Monster Cable: Products

-Monster manufactures 6,000 different products, including headphones, speakers, surge protectors, televisions, and accessories for cars and mobile devices.
+As of 2010, Monster manufactured 6,000 different products, including headphones, speakers, surge protectors, televisions, and accessories for cars and mobile devices.
 The company is best known for its speaker cable.
 It created the market for high-end audio cables in the 1980s.
 According to a reporter from SoundStage Network, it "has retained a huge lead" for high-end audio cables ever since.

 Monster also makes cables for TVs, DVD players, computers, printers, gaming consoles, and cameras, and for audio equipment in cars.
 As high-definition televisions grew in popularity, the company expanded into HDMI and high-def cables, including a lower-cost HDMI Basic and HDMI cables with five different speed ratings.
 It also produces cables intended for specific gaming consoles and Apple products.

-Monster began manufacturing and marketing USB and ethernet cables as well as power strips and power management products in 2009.
+Monster began manufacturing and marketing USB and Ethernet cables as well as power strips and power management products in 2009.
 It's been producing its own line of headphones since 2012 and also manufactures celebrity-branded headphones.
 Monster sells speakers under the Clarity and Katana brands and mobile accessories like an iPod dock and a line-up of Tron-branded products.

 In the 2000s, it entered into markets for "lifestyle products" like amplifiers, speakers and furniture with electronics built-in, as well as wireless products.